Research Focus

-I am a Principal Algorithm Expert at Huawei Technologies, bridging the gap between theoretical algorithms and industrial-scale systems.
+I am an AI Architecture Expert & Senior Algorithm Expert at Huawei Technologies, bridging the gap between theoretical algorithms and industrial-scale systems.

 My research philosophy is summarized as "From Biological Sequences to User Behaviors".
 I apply deep representation learning to decipher underlying patterns in data—from genomic sequences in my early career to billion-scale user behavior logs in commercial recommendation systems today.